developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Used to perform an Action to enable or disable a single built-in System Application on a Zebra Android device.

 All built-in System Applications are enabled by default on Zebra Android devices.
 Enabling a built-in System Application allows it to be freely launched, either by the Device User or programmatically by other Applications.
 Disabling a built-in System Application prevents it from being launched, either by the Device User or programmatically by other Applications.

 Since a built-in System Application is built-in, it cannot be uninstalled from a device, even if its use is not desired.
 To prevent the use of a built-in System Application, it can be disabled and its use prevented while remaining installed.

 The value of this Managed Configuration specifies an Action value of ***Enable*** or ***Disable***.
-Depending on the Action value chosen, one of the following Managed Configurations must also be specified to provide the package name of the built-in System Application that is to be enabled or disabled.
+Depending on the Action value chosen, one of the following Managed Configurations also must be specified to provide the package name of the built-in System Application being enabled or disabled.

-* ***Enable***- the Managed Configuration **Blacklist Configuration - Action Allow System Package** must be used to specify the package name that identifies the built-in System Application to be enabled.
+* ***Enable***- the Managed Configuration **Blacklist Configuration - Action Allow System Package** must be used to specify the package name that identifies the built-in System Application being enabled.

-* ***Disable***- the Managed Configuration **Blacklist Configuration - Action Disallow System Package** must be used to specify the package name that identifies the built-in System Application to be disabled.
+* ***Disable***- the Managed Configuration **Blacklist Configuration - Action Disallow System Package** must be used to specify the package name that identifies the built-in System Application being disabled.

 ### Allow System Package Name
-Used to specify a package name to identify a built-in System Application to be ***Enabled*** and should be specified only if the Action value ***Enable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.
+Used to specify a package name to identify a built-in System Application being ***Enabled*** and should be specified only if the Action value ***Enable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.

 ### Disallow System Package Name
-Used to specify a package name to identify a built-in System Application to be ***Disabled*** and should be specified only if the Action value ***Disable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.
+Used to specify a package name to identify a built-in System Application being ***Disabled*** and should be specified only if the Action value ***Disable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.

 -----